kulkarni-1983/kong-proxy-app/README.md

  ### Quick start

  ```
-# setup .env file for development.
+# 1. setup .env file for development.
 make envfile

-# YOU ARE STRONGLY ADVISED TO UPDATE .env file to succeed in deployment
+# 2. YOU ARE STRONGLY ADVISED TO **UPDATE .env file to succeed** in deployment

-# package the applications(Kong api gateway and test application) into a container
+# 3. package the applications(Kong api gateway and test application) into a container
 make container

-# Run the containers locally and verify the container respond appropriately.
+# 4. Run the containers locally and verify that the container responds appropriately.
 make container_test

-# Tag the container with version information
+# 5. Tag the container with version information
 make tag

-# publish the container to the docker registry
+# 6. publish the container to the docker registry
 make publish

-# deploy to aws (or update existing deployment)
+# 7. deploy to aws (or update existing deployment)
 make infra

-# Perform a smoketest hitting healthcheck until cluster is up
+# 8. Perform a smoketest hitting healthcheck until cluster is up
 make infra_test

-# cleanup aws
+# 9. cleanup aws
 make infra_destroy
 ```